Yundi-Zhang/WholeHeartRL/README.md

 - Utilizes masked imaging modeling to uncover correlations between spatial and temporal patches across cardiac MRI stacks
 - Learns meaningful heart representations without requiring labeled data
 - Demonstrates robustness and consistency even when some MRI planes are missing
-- Trained on 14,000 unlabeled cardiac MRI scans from UK Biobank and evaluated on 1,000 annotated scans for downstream tasks
+- Trained on 14,000 unlabeled cardiac MRI scans from the UK Biobank and evaluated on 1,000 annotated scans for downstream tasks
 - Outperforms baselines on tasks requiring comprehensive 3D+T cardiac information:
-    - Cardiac phenotype prediction (e.g. ejection fraction, ventricle volume)
+    - Cardiac phenotype prediction (e.g., ejection fraction, ventricular volume)
     - Multi-plane/multi-frame cardiac MRI segmentation

 The learned representations can be directly applied to various downstream cardiac analysis tasks.
 The method's ability to handle incomplete inputs and integrate spatiotemporal information from sparse MRI planes makes it promising for practical clinical applications.